Stocks, Bonds etc. -> Investing Tax Issues -> Are gains and losses capital or income?

 Form T123: Election to Treat Transactions as Capital Transactions

 A taxpayer can elect under s.
 39(4) of the Income Tax Act to have their transactions in Canadian securities to be treated as capital transactions.
-The election is made by filing form T123, and applies for Quebec taxation purposes also (as per Quebec Taxation Act s.
+The election is made by filing Form T123 Election on Disposition of Canadian Securities, and applies for Quebec taxation purposes also (as per Quebec Taxation Act s.
 250.1).
 This election cannot be made for securities owned by